conda-forge/etspy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `etspy` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `etspy, etspy-gpu` can be installed with `conda`:

 ```
-conda install etspy
+conda install etspy etspy-gpu
 ```

 or with `mamba`:

 ```
-mamba install etspy
+mamba install etspy etspy-gpu
 ```

 It is possible to list all of the versions of `etspy` available on your platform with `conda`: